JohanSier/SimpleInterest_Calculator/README.md

 # SimpleInterest_Calculator Open Source Project - Empowering Micro-Finance Innovation

-Welcome to our collaborative space!
+Welcome to our open source project!

+This project is aobut a calculator that calculates simple interest given principal, annual rate of interest and time period in years.

+Input:
+   p, principal amount
+   t, time period in years
+   r, annual rate of interest
+Output
+   simple interest = p*t*r

 Your contributions play a crucial role in shaping the future of our Micro-Finance Startup.
 To ensure a seamless collaboration experience, kindly keep the following factors in mind:

 ## Code Style
 Maintain a consistent code style throughout the project.
 Code readability is key.